psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 A wail of grief not brief nor low.

 XLI.
-" Oh Oisín " cried Finn with faltering voice —
+"Oh Oisín" cried Finn with faltering voice —
-" My son most choice must I then lose,
+"My son most choice must I then lose,
-With never a hope to see thee again ?
+With never a hope to see thee again?
 — My heart in twain 'twill break and bruise!"

 XLII.
 His noble features now clouded o'er
 And tears did pour in showers free
 Till breast and beard in tears were drowned —
-" My grief ! he e'er found this maid from the Sea ! "
+"My grief ! he e'er found this maid from the Sea!"

 XLIII.
 Oh Patrick I grieve to tell thee the tale